Who is Indë ?

-I contend with American imperial systems of division, using multimedia compositions to combat the lynching, disenfranchisement, and misrepresentation of queer people of color.
+• I create multidisciplinary compositions that amplify Black and queer voices, both present and prematurely past/passed, prioritizing public art that promotes solidarity and empowers people with new liberatory tools and experiences.
 My aspirations as an artist and educator are rooted in a love of creative problem-solving and an uncompromising commitment to advancing equity and media literacy.

-Queer Theory • Black semiotics • Engaged Music Theory • Music notation design • Intersectional liberation • Black folkloric song styles • Queerness in Afro-Caribbean cultures (especially in Antigua and Barbuda) • Sustainable tourism • Afrosurrealism • Portals
+• Black semiotics • Engaged Music Theory • Music notation and education • Intersectional liberation • Negro spirituals • Queerness in the Anglophone Caribbean • Anti-imperialism • Afrosurrealism • Portals (AKA Immersive Experience Design)

 "I insist upon my right to be multiple.
 I insist upon my right to be multiple.
 Even more so, I insist upon the recognition of my multiplicity." ーTaiye Selasi in “also also also and and and” by Moses Sumney,